dotlang/language/README.md

 `func process() -> x:int `

 ## Method call resolution
+- We can have dynamic dispatch by using union.
+When I call `process(intOrFloat)` based on the type inside union, either process for int or the one for float will be called.
+- There will be no dynamic type.
+When you write `var s: Shape = createCircle()` you have only a Shape.
+Because `=` is supposed to make a data-copy.
+If you need to support both use union.
+For example for array storage define array of type `union[Circle, Square]`.
 - explain named and underlying type role indispatch
 If no function is defined for a named type but for it's underlying type, that one will be called.